Out for Justice: Julianna Margulies incident

+Editing

+The film was originally much longer and included more plot and characters.
+Seagal reportedly cut some of William Forsythe's scenes because he felt that Forsythe was upstaging him.
+Also, Warner Bros. brought in editor Michael Eliot to re-edit the original cut of the movie so that it would be shorter and more profitable at the box office.
+Eliot did the same job on a few other Warner Bros. movies - Wes Craven's sci-fi horror Deadly Friend (1986) and Mark L. Lester's action movie Showdown in Little Tokyo (1991).
+Some scenes were deleted, and some others were cut for pacing, so two montage scenes with no dialogue are in the movie.
+Re-editing also caused some minor continuity mistakes.

+The theatrical trailer shows two deleted scenes: Richie shooting inside a clothing store from which he took a new shirt (in his first few scenes, he is wearing one shirt, then all of a sudden, he is wearing another shirt for the rest of the movie), and a scene where the police captain tells Gino that body count is going up.
+Some TV versions of the movie included two deleted scenes: Richie stealing the new shirt from store because he got blood on it (also seen in trailer), and Richie and his guys breaking into the house where Gino's wife is and trying to find her, but leaving when some neighbors show up.

+Further cuts were made after the film received an NC-17 rating for violence.

 Reception

 Box office

 Out for Justice debuted at number one for the U.S. box office, the third straight Seagal movie to do so.
 It eventually grossed $40 million, about a third less than his prior movie, Marked for Death.

 Critical response

 The movie received generally negative reviews.
 On Rotten Tomatoes, the film has an approval rating of 23% based on reviews from 22 critics.
 On Metacritic, the film has a score of 38 out of 100 based on reviews from 12 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Censorship

 Additional cuts for violence were made for the film's release overseas.
 In the United Kingdom in particular, several of the gruesome action scenes were trimmed for the video release, cutting the duration by 54 seconds.
 It was later released uncut for DVD.